ripSquid/styrdokument/pm/eng/pm_for_sektionens_styrelse.md

 The vice president shall, in the absence of the chapter president, exercise the president's authority and fulfill their duties.
 Aside from this the vice president shall have the responsibilities that are delegated to them by mutual agreement.

-The vice president shall maintain close contact to the representatives in the councils at the ICT school, and make reports from them at every board meeting.
+The vice president shall maintain close contact to the representatives in the relevant councils for campus KTH Kista at the school of EECS, and make reports from them at every board meeting.

 #### 3.2.3 Secretary

 The secretary is responsible for the chapter's documents.
-They shall be well read on the chapter statutes and Memos and shall make sure that it is correctly written both in meaning and language.
+They shall be well-read on the chapter statutes and Memos and shall make sure that it is correctly written both in meaning and language.

 The secretary shall act as a support for any chapter member that wishes to make a motion.

 #### 3.2.4 Treasurer

-The treasurer is responsible for the chapter's economy and for it's accounts.
+The treasurer is responsible for the chapter's economy and for its accounts.
-The treasurer shall make continual minitoring of the budget including the actual result as well as a prognosis regarding at least the following quarter.
+The treasurer shall make continual monitoring of the budget including the actual result as well as a prognosis regarding at least the following quarter.
 This report shall be made available to all chapter members and shall be updated for every ordinary chapter meeting.

 The deputy treasurer shall share the treasures duties and responsibilities and shall, in the same way as the treasurer, have a good insight to the chapter's current economic situation.